 How CDN Can Help

-By deploying HTTPS on a CDN, we reduce the distance and number of trips between the client and server.
+By deploying HTTPS CDN, we reduce the distance and number of trips between the client and server.
 Instead of connecting to the origin server, the browser connects to a POP instead.
 This POP cuts the various round trips and turns requests into one-way trips to the server; thus, dropping off any relevant delay and filling up the client’s connection.

 With the POP, the HTTPS negotiation with the client takes only once, and all resources use the same link.
 The CDN POP sustains the connections to the origin; thus, reducing numerous round trips.
 With careful performance tuning on the front-end, the page loads from anywhere around the globe.